bluesillybeard/ZEngine/readme.md

 # ZEngine

 A basic game engine written in Zig.
+It's more of a basic foundation than anything.

 ## Important notice
 ZEngine is early in development.
 It may *seem* like an insanely tiny library, therefore it's impossible to get wrong.
-However, since this is an isanely critical part of a game, despite its simplicity there still so much it can improve.
+However, since this is a critical part of a game, despite its simplicity there is still so much it can improve.
 As such, expect breaking changes!

+Also, ZEngine is specifically created for my own projects.
+It's MIT licensed for a reason - I have little care about what other people do with it, since I created it for my own use.

 ## Features
 - ECS using zig-ecs